tureckova/Doggie-smile/README.md

 The program is writen in c++ and uses openCV 3.3.0 and dLib v19.4 libraries.

 To run the program download all models and sounds and put them into the same folder as the cpp file.

+The video on my YouTube channel: https://youtu.be/g2TpWr6me1w demonstrates the functionality of the program.